-The straight answer is – assessed value is basically used by local and county authorities for taxation purposes, while market value indicates the price of a property that a buyer is a likely to pay and the seller is likely to accept.
+Market value indicates the price of a property that a buyer is likely to pay and the seller is likely to accept.

-In order for local and county government authorities to have a foundation figure to charge property tax, they look at various factors to assess your home’s value.
-This figure that remains on the books of the Government is known as assessed value.
+Local and county government authorities look at various factors to access your home’s value and calculate a foundation figure to charge property tax.
+The figure that remains on the books of the government is known as your home’s assessed value.

 The market value, on the other hand, is an arbitrary value.
 It has no prior basis and can only be arrived at after the buyer and seller close the deal.
 Any value that both the buyer and the seller of the property agree on is the market value.
 In contrast to the assessed value, the market value is not used for taxation purposes.
 It is the price that you use to sell your home.

-To value your house, you can take advantage of various online websites that provide you an estimated market value depending upon your location, lot size and other comparable properties.
+To value your house, you can take advantage of various online websites that provide you with an estimated market value depending on your location, lot size, and other comparable properties.
 Realistically, it takes at least 3 months to sell your house when using a traditional listing agent.
 And if your property needs to have work done, then it can remain on the market for as long as a year.

 What is the assessed value?

-Every county has their own set of regulations for marking taxes on real estate properties that you own.
+Every county has its own set of regulations for marking taxes on real estate properties that you own.
 This kind of tax is generally known as property tax and is charged annually.
 In other words, it’s the property value for the purpose of calculating taxes.
-Each region has their process for calculating assessed value.
+Each region has its process for calculating assessed value.
 However, despite the difference, the basic practices remain the same.

 Generally, a county assessor is delegated to calculate the value for a specified tax district.
 The properties are valued on a yearly basis and the county assessor is responsible for making amendments to last year’s valuation depending on how the market has changed since then.
 The assessed value is calculated as a percentage of the fair market value of the property.

-This is one of the key differences in how assessed value and market value works.
-Despite being calculated as a percentage of the fair market value, the assessed value is calculated only once in a year.
+This is one of the critical differences in how assessed value and market value work.
+Despite being calculated as a percentage of the fair market value, the assessed value is calculated only once a year.
 As a result, irrespective of the market changes during the 12 months prior to the next valuation, the assessed value remains the same.

 How is an assessed value calculated?